shortstack8/shortstack8/README.md

-- 👋 Hi, I’m @shortstack8
+- 👋 Hi, I’m Tirelle @shortstack8
-- 🌱 I’m at the very beginning of my coding journey 🌱
+- 🌱 I’m at the very beginning of my coding journey...looking forward to the growth! 🌱

 <!---